Are You a Toys ‘R Us Kid?

 1965: G.I.
 Joe Action Soldier

 In 1964, Hasbro set out to create a fully-articulated toy soldier, adding equipment and uniforms to make them as realistic as possible.
 It wasn’t patriotism or a love of the military that inspired Hasbro: the toy company wanted to create a “Barbie for boys”.
-Fully a foot tall, these figures had versions in every branch of the military and, reflecting the growing Civil Rights Movement in the 60s, had an African-American soldier as well.
+Fully a foot tall, G.I.
+Joe figures had versions in every branch of the military and, reflecting the growing Civil Rights Movement in the 60s, had an African-American soldier as well.
 The most popular GI Joe cost $4.75 ($39 in 2020) and included a machine gun emplacement.

 1966: LEGO Construction Set